 - Maintaining an Excel spreadsheet of income and expenses

 You don’t have to work in a doctor’s office to use your medical knowledge.
-Healthcare is a large piece of the American economy and the various medical providers and insurance companies have outsourced the coding and billing process to work-at-home people to minimize administrative costs.
-If you enjoy coding, Aviacode can help you connect with work remotely for national medical providers.
+Healthcare is a large piece of the American economy.
+Many various medical providers and insurance companies have outsourced the coding and billing process.
+Using work-at-home people can help to minimize costs.

-In addition to medical-related data entry, you can also become a remote medical transcriptionist if you have an advanced knowledge of medical terminology and want to transcribe the audio transcriptions of doctors.
+In addition to medical-related data entry, you could become a remote medical transcriptionist.
+This job is a good idea if you have advanced knowledge of medical terms and want to transcribe the doctors’ audio.

-Tutoring sessions don’t have to exclusively take place at your local library.
+Tutoring sessions don’t have to take place at your local library.
 Now, you can tutor online with video sessions and even live chat.
-While you can still tutor locally, it’s also possible to connect with any student and adult learner master a subject.
-Two of the largest tutoring websites are Tutor.com and Chegg.

 - Information Technology